ZILtoid1991/pixelperfectengine/docs/design/fm_synth.md

 * `HPFBFreq` [15]: Sets the high-pass filter frequency for the Aux B channel (0-20 000Hz)
 * `Ringmod` [16]: Enables ring modulation, by setting the tremolo frequency into audible territory and bypassing the aliasing filter.

+# Special SysEx commands

+## 7 Bit command 0x20

+Layout:

+`20 WF TY [...]`

+`WF` choses the waveform to be set, `TY` sets the type of the waveform.

+* 0x50 creates a pulse wave.
+It is followed by two bytes, which set the pulse-width of the wave.
+* 0x54 creates a triangular wave.
+It is followed by two bytes, which set the sigma of the wave.
+* 0x74 creates an integrated triangular wave.
+It is followed by two bytes, which set the sigma of the wave.
+* 0x53 creates a sine wave.
+It is followed by four bytes, each which set a quadrant of the sine wave.

+Sine wave quadrants can be defined with the following bits:

+* bit 0 = If set, then the sine fragment is present.
+If not, this portion will be replaced with all zeros instead.
+* bit 1-2 = Doubling mode:
+* * 0 = No doubling.
+* * 1 = Same cycle twice.
+* * 2 = Same cycle mirrored, effectively putting a half-sine into a quarter with the right settings.
+* * 3 = The second half is all zeros, the sine fragment is effectively "stuffed" into an eight of the waveform.
+* bit 3 = Horizontal mirroring of the cycle.
+* bit 4 = Vertical mirroring of the cycle.
+* bit 5 = Modifies the curve of the sinewave for a bit more square-ish shape.

 # Setting guidelines

 * Small amounts of release times can function as a pop filter.